Publication Ethics and Publication Malpractice Statement

 - Promptness

-Any reviewer who feels unqualified to review a particular research paper or knows that its timely review (40 days) will be impossible should inform the editor and excuse himself from the review process.
+Any reviewer who feels unqualified to review a particular research paper or knows that its timely review (within 40 days) will be impossible should decline the review request and excuse himself from the review process.

 - Confidentiality

-Any manuscripts received for review must be treated as confidential documents.
-They must not be shown to or discussed with others except as authorized by the editor..
+Any manuscripts accepted and received for review must be treated as a confidential document.
+This must not be shown or discussed at any forum with others except as authorized by the editor.
+The editor has to seek prior permission from authors before authorization.

-Reviews should be conducted objectively.
-Personal criticism of the author is inappropriate.
-Referees should express their views clearly with supporting arguments..
+Reviews should be conducted objectively and on merit.
+Personal criticism on the work of the author is inappropriate.
+Referees should provide their feedback and comments clearly with supporting arguments and extant literature.

-Unpublished materials disclosed in a submitted manuscript must not be used in a reviewer´s own research without the written consent of the author.
+Unpublished materials disclosed in a submitted manuscript must not be used by a reviewer in his/her own research without the written consent of the author through Editorial office.
 Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships with any of the authors or institutions associated to the manuscripts.

-Plagiarism is defined as presenting someone else’s idea or words as your own.
+Plagiarism is defined as presenting someone else's idea or words as your own, (i.e; without giving due credit to others work).
 It is crucial to ensure that the manuscript you submit has only your words and research.
 There are several forms of plagiarism:

 Verbatim Copying: This form of plagiarism includes copying a section or a passage from another source without referencing it, using quotation marks or giving acknowledgment.